hosssu/Helsinki-city-bike-app/README.md

    * Each journey shows the date of travel, departure and return station, distance in kilometers and duration in minutes
   * Filtering results to show different amount of results / page
 * Filtering the results by single station (departure or return)
-* filtering the results in ascending or descending order by city, station, distance or duration.
+* Filtering the results in ascending or descending order by city, station, distance or duration.

 ## Station list view: